StrawHatXYZ/phantom_connect/README.md

 ## Example

-- A full example application will be released soon.
+- An example of how to use this package can be found [here](https://github.com/StrawHatXYZ/phantom_connect)